nekooei/emitter_task/README.md

 ```

 ## On completion
-Ensure that all tests defined in the `test` directory are passing and execute the following command to ZIP everything required for submission:
+Ensure that **all** tests defined in the `test` directory are passing and execute the following command to ZIP everything required for submission:

 ```bash
 npm run zip
 ```

-Send the `submission.zip` file to your Frosmo contact by e-mail or using a file sharing service such as Google Drive.
+Upload the `submission.zip` file to a file sharing service such as Google Drive or Dropbox and provide the link to your Frosmo contact via e-mail.

 **Note: Do NOT upload your final implementation to any public repository such as GitHub.**